jphalimi/PythonForMIC/Doc/library/mimetypes.rst

 behavior of the module.

-.. function:: init(files=None)
+.. function:: init([files])

    Initialize the internal data structures.
 If given, *files* must be a sequence of file names which should be used to augment the default type map.
-If omitted, the file names to use are taken from :const:`knownfiles`; on Windows, the current registry settings are loaded.
+If omitted, the file names to use are taken from :const:`knownfiles`.
 Each file named in *files* or :const:`knownfiles` takes precedence over those named before it.
    Calling :func:`init` repeatedly is allowed.

-   .. versionchanged:: 3.2
-      Previously, Windows registry settings were ignored.

 .. function:: read_mime_types(filename)